 For Buyers –

-The only ways a buyer has of knowing the condition of an engine, transmission, or generator, is to either have a mechanic disassemble those devices and visually look for signs of damage or excessive wear or to have fluid samples taken and analyzed.
+The only ways a buyer has of knowing the condition of a motorhome engine, transmission, or generator, is to either have a mechanic disassemble those devices and visually look for signs of damage or excessive wear or to have fluid samples taken and analyzed.
 Obviously, taking fluid samples is much faster, easier, and far less costly.
 In fact, many chemists claim that they can tell more about an engine or transmission, through fluids analysis, than can a mechanic tell, by disassembly.

 Hopefully, these reports will give the prospective buyer a greater sense of security in his purchase.
 But they may also be used by the buyer to aid in determining if he wants to continue with the purchase or walk away.
 In some cases, these reports may simply be used as a bargaining tool, to aid the prospective buyer in obtaining a better price.
-But in any event, purchasers should seriously consider a complete fluids analysis, along with the inspection of any motorhome (or towable with a large generator).
+But in any event, purchasers should seriously consider a complete fluids analysis workup, along with the inspection of any motorhome (or towable RV, with a large generator).

 For Owners –